 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-- People who have been 'diagnosed' with personality 'disorders' (e.g. borderline personality) and asked to find their own therapy.
+- Personality diagnoses (e.g. borderline, narcissistic and schizoid).
 I prefer to call these personality 'adaptations' or 'disrupted attachment issues' as see them as arising, through no fault of our own, from relationships often in early life.
-I can offer you support with these adaptations in a relational, non-shaming way, which can be alongside any medication you may be taking.
+I can offer you support with these adaptations in a relational, non-shaming way.

-I offer day time or early evening sessions during the week.
-Counselling usually works best when we can meet on the same day and time each week, although I can sometimes be accommodating if shift work means you need greater flexibility.
+I offer day time and Monday to Thursday early evening sessions during the week.
+Therapy usually works best when we can meet on the same day and time each week.

 Venue information OR further information

 I use a comfortable, confidential room in the garden of my home, with access to a cloakroom.
 From this room is immediate access to a beautiful outdoor space, as I believe that nature provides an invaluable space for facilitating healing.
 You can choose to work inside, outside or to blend both.